NSO-developer/nso-gitbook/development/concepts/api-overview/java-api-overview.md

 The NSO Java library contains a variety of APIs for different purposes.
 In this section, we introduce these and explain their usage.
 The Java library deliverables are found as two jar files (`ncs.jar` and `conf-api.jar`).
 The jar files and their dependencies can be found under `$NCS_DIR/java/jar/`.

-For convenience the Java build tool Apache ant ([https://ant.apache.org/](https://ant.apache.org/)) is used to run all of the examples.
+For convenience, the Java build tool Apache ant ([https://ant.apache.org/](https://ant.apache.org/)) is used to run all of the examples.
 However, this tool is not a requirement for NSO.

 General for all APIs is that they communicate with NSO using TCP sockets.
 This makes it possible to use all APIs from a remote location.&#x20;